-The EMF will outline internal and external auditing and reporting requirements to review and continuously improve the effectiveness of environmental management and to ensure compliance with the measures outlined in EMF and other statutory conditions.
+The EMF will outline internal and external auditing and reporting requirements to review and continuously improve the effectiveness of environmental management and to ensure compliance with statutory conditions.
 The EMF will outline the proponents commitments for later development and review of environmental management plans for construction and operation (including rehabilitation) phases of the project.
 Similarly, the EMF will outline a program for community consultation, stakeholder engagement and communications for the project, including opportunities for local stakeholders to engage with the proponent and a process for complaints recording and resolution.